jehanyang/jehanyang.github.io_V2/README.md

-# Jehan Yang Professional/Public Site
+# Jehan Yang Personal/Professional Site

-This site uses the Lanyon template, but is modified to have a card-based portfolio.
+This site uses the Lanyon template and is modified to have a card-based portfolio, a sleek *About* page, and a *Blog* page that is not on the homepage.

 ## Contents

 - [Author](#author)
 - [License](#license)

 ## Author